Inshanecr/callbomber/README.md

 - [@AutoHexMe](http://t.me/LooQaat)
 - [@ResQQ](http://t.me/Resqq)
 # Project Title
-iranina cli SMS & CALL bomber with 184 api write by pyrogram
+iranian cli SMS & CALL bomber with 184 api write by pyrogram
 You can run on vps or Termux
 ## Contributing